Alternate Rogue

 Prerequisite: Charisma of 11

-Also, when you make a Charisma (History) or a Charisma (Investigation) check you can expend one Exploit Die, roll it, and add the result to your ability check.
-You can do so after you roll the d20, but before you know if you succeed or fail.
+So long as you are in a settlement, you can use Charisma, in place of Intelligence whenever you make an Investigation or History check.
+When you do so, you can expend one Exploit Die and add it to your roll.
+You can do so after you roll, but before you know if you succeed or fail.

 2nd-Degree Exploits